Dude Dad and Stranger Things

 I am a huge fan of Stranger Things.
-So when one of my favorite YouTubers, Dude Dad, built a 14-foot Mind Flayer and a life-sized Demogorgon 20 miles away from me, I knew I had to go check it out!
+So when one of my favorite YouTubers, Fort Collins, CO-based Dude Dad, built a 14-foot Mind Flayer and a life-sized Demogorgon 20 miles away from me, I knew I had to go check it out!

-Taylor Calmus, creator of Dude Dad and Super Dad is not new to building.
-Growing up in rural South Dakota he learned how to build from a young age:
+By the time he was a senior in high school, he had built an enormous 60-foot skate park with his brother.
+Throughout high school and college, he worked for local carpenters, framing houses and other stuff.
+He also worked in a bicycle shop for five years learning bicycle and general mechanics.

 Taylor is a down-to-earth, friendly, funny guy.
 He is exactly the guy you see in his videos.
 Taylor describes himself as “a husband, a father, and an entertainer of many sorts.”